The dynamical lineage of field ultra-diffuse galaxies: Galaxy scaling relations

-\section{Galaxy Scaling Relations}
+\section{Galaxy scaling relations}

-According to the current paradigm of galaxy formation, galactic disks are formed at the centers of slowly rotating dark matter halos due to cooling and condensation of gas followed by star formation and feedback.
+According to the current paradigm of galaxy formation, galactic disks are formed at the centres of slowly rotating dark matter halos, due to cooling and condensation of gas, followed by star formation and feedback.
 Theoretical models of galaxy formation are constrained by the remarkable regularities exhibited by the observed scaling relations between different pairs of structural and kinematic properties of a galaxy population: the Tully-Fisher relation, the Faber-Jackson relation, the Fall relation, and the Kennicutt-Schmidt relation are some of the well-known scaling relations observed in galaxies (see for example \citealt{1997scalingrelationbook}).
-However, the details of the scaling relations may tend to vary with galaxies of different morphological types, possibly indicating their different evolutionary routes (\citealt{2009roychowdhuridirr,2009wyderGALEX,2019jadhavbanerjee,2022ganeshLSBSuperthin} and the references therein).
-Compliance of UDGs with the scaling relations obeyed by ordinary disk galaxies has been checked earlier in the literature (for example \citealt{2022poulainMATLAS,2023Benavedis,2023forbq,2023HuUDGglobal} and the references therein).
-In this work, we look for feasible scaling relations between a few other pairs of dynamical parameters for the LSB and the dIrr samples, and check if the distribution of the sample UDGs is resemblant of the LSB or the dIrr population.
+However, the details of the scaling relations may tend to vary with galaxies of different morphological types, possibly indicating their different evolutionary routes (\citealt{2009roychowdhuridirr}; \citealt{2009wyderGALEX}; \citealt{2019jadhavbanerjee}; \citealt{2020RomeoFromLenticular}; \citealt{2022ganeshLSBSuperthin}; \citealt{2023RomeoSpecAngMom} and the references therein).
+Compliance of UDGs with the scaling relations obeyed by ordinary disk galaxies has been studied earlier in the literature (for example \citealt{2022poulainMATLAS,2023Benavedis,2023forbq,2023HuUDGglobal} and the references therein).
+In this context, we note that several studies have shown that the gas-rich UDGs do not follow the baryonic Tully-Fisher relation; they rotate significantly slowly compared to galaxies with similar baryonic mass. (\citealt{2019pinaoffBTFR}; \citealt{mancera2020robust}; \citealt{2020karunakaranSMUDG}; \citealt{2024DuLinAlfalfa}).
+In this work, we look for feasible scaling relations between a few other pairs of dynamical parameters for our LSB and the dIrr samples, and check if the distribution of our sample UDGs is resemblant of the LSB or the dIrr population.